Journyx API tutorial

 Reviewing the standard login flow also illustrates several other required

-elements for making API calls; namely, the Origin
+elements for making API calls; namely, the Origin or Referrer request

-headers, as well as X-Requested-With
+headers, as well as X-Requested-With and the Accept and Content-Type

 headers.